yushan26/rules_go/README.rst

 Initial project setup
 ~~~~~~~~~~~~~~~~~~~~~

+If you are using Bazel's new external dependency management system `Bzlmod`_,
+refer to the dedicated `Go with Bzlmod`_ guide instead.

 Create a file at the top of your repository named ``WORKSPACE``, and add the
 snippet below (or add to your existing ``WORKSPACE``).
 This tells Bazel to